Visual Design Principles

 With the Opt-in checkbox, the submit button and the help tip, the form is more densely loaded with information.

 The contrast we added to headings by making them larger or bold worked to help separate the parts of the form.
 But it's still a lot to get through.

 Forms can be pretty tedious to fill out, so we can do a lot better to make it easier on our users.

-Here's where Proximity can really help.
-We can the groups of related form fields close together and add white space to separate the unrelated groups.
+Here's where proximity can really help.
+We can move the groups of related form fields close together and add white space to separate the unrelated groups.

 This is much easier to take in, visually and the user has a clear indication of when they're done filling out a group of fields, so they can pause and work on the next.